Pedogogy Focuses on Training

 Jen Hendrickson has a background in teaching.
 She taught college-level English for ten years prior to becoming a trainer.
 Not many trainers are able to teach concepts and methods effectively because they may not have the public-speaking skills, the people skills, or the patience required; Jen acquired these skills, and the ability to think outside the box to solve problems, as a teacher.
 Many trainers may lack the knowledge behind training and may not be certified.

 Jen is an honors graduate of Animal Behavior College and has been certified since 2011.
 She is well educated on learning theory, safety, equipment, canine developmental periods, breed characteristics, and canine communication.
 Prior to enrolling in Animal Behavior College, Jen had been training her own dogs since 2007.
-She has also fostered many puppies and dogs that had special needs, such as guarding and separation anxiety.
+She has also fostered several puppies and dogs who had special needs, such as guarding and separation anxiety.
 Many trainers learn how to train dogs through an apprenticeship.
 Jen went beyond this.
 Once she completed her coursework, Jen had a mentor trainer at a local no-kill animal shelter.
 After a couple months, Jen was hired at the shelter as the trainer in the dog behavior department; she worked with the unadoptable dogs on the behavior change program.
 The majority of these dogs were fearful, undersocialized, and aggressive, yet after working with Jen, they improved enough to become adoptable.
 Jen also trained the adoptable dogs, teaching them basic obedience cues to increase their chances of being adopted and to ease the transition period when they find their forever homes.
-Jen has two years’ experience training hundreds of shelter dogs, from Chihuahuas to Great Danes and everything mixed in between, and their unique needs.
+Jen has two years’ experience training over a hundred shelter dogs, from Chihuahuas to Great Danes and everything mixed in between, and their unique needs.
 In addition, Jen has one year of experience working at a dog daycare.
 There, she gained invaluable experience with a variety of dog breeds and became even more skilled at reading dog body language.
 She has also been giving one-on-one lessons since 2012.

-Jen continually expands her methodology and knowledge of dogs by observing other trainers and attending conferences and seminars (including ones given by renowned behaviorist Patricia McConnell and head trainer at Chicago’s Shedd Aquarium, Ken Ramirez).
+Jen continually expands her methodology and knowledge of dogs by observing other trainers and attending conferences and seminars (including ones given by renowned behaviorist Patricia McConnell and former head trainer at Chicago’s Shedd Aquarium, Ken Ramirez).
 She has also completed a continuing education course on training shelter dogs and their special needs.
 Jen continues to read and to research as much as she can about dog behavior from the leading trainers, behaviorists, and scientists in the country.

 Jen’s training philosophy is as follows: